Hair Removal

 Do these methods work?

-All these methods of hair removal work to a degree, but they take time and patience and in some cases, involve putting up with pain.
-Unfortunately, methods such as shaving don’t have a lasting effect and, for women particularly badly affected by excess hair, must be done repeatedly.
+All these methods of hair removal work to some degree, but they require time, patience, and, in some cases, tolerance of pain.
+Unfortunately, methods such as shaving don’t have a lasting effect, and for women, particularly those who are severely affected by excess hair, they must be repeated.

 Expense

-If you’re going to a spa or beauty salon, it all costs money, too and can be awkward and embarrassing.
+If you’re going to a spa or beauty salon, it can be costly, awkward, and embarrassing.

-Bleaching is also used by some women to try to make their hair seem less visible.
+Some women also use bleaching to try to make their hair less visible.
 Other women find that taking the contraceptive pill can help to curb the symptoms of hirsutism (although this treatment option is only available for women who are still having periods).

 Vaniqa clinically proven

-As far as the removal of facial hair goes, Vaniqa cream has been found to be a particularly effective hair removal treatment.
-It can be used in conjunction with existing methods and can help cut down on the frequency that you have to wax, shave, pluck or use an epilator.
+Vaniqa cream has been found to be a particularly effective hair removal treatment.
+It can be used in conjunction with existing methods and helps reduce the frequency of waxing, shaving, plucking, or using an epilator.

-What’s more, this FDA-approved cream has been clinically proven to help to decrease the rate of hair growth in eight weeks, which can make life with hirsutism a lot easier.
+Moreover, this FDA-approved cream has been clinically proven to help decrease hair growth rates in eight weeks, making life with hirsutism easier.

-Vaniqa works by blocking the enzymes that are linked to hair growth.
-It can be applied twice a day before you use your usual moisturiser or apply makeup.
+Vaniqa works by blocking the enzymes involved in hair growth.
+It can be applied twice a day, either before using your usual moisturiser or before applying makeup.

 Customer Service